NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♦ Openning the Crop panel would cause a crash (if the new frame size was smaller).
 ♦ Getting new frames (by a new recording or by loading something else) while the Crop panel was open could throw an exception.
 ♦ Ocasionally, the playback buttons (play/pause, next, etc) would stay disabled (when it shouldn't).
+♦ The video importer was causing a memory leak.

 Known Bugs: